-Unsurprisingly, a recent study published in the Journal of Happiness Studies, found that people who volunteer are happier than those who do not.
+A recent study published in the Journal of Happiness Studies found that people who volunteer are happier than those who do not.
 Every two years from 1996 to 2014, researchers took data from nearly 70,000 research participants about their volunteering habits, mental health, levels of stress, and daily mood.
 The results?
-Not only does volunteering make you happier — it can also improve your mental health over time.
+Not only does volunteering makes us happier — it can also improve our mental health over time.

 One benefit to volunteering is the sense of social connection it provides.
 By helping even just one person, you play a role in bettering your whole community.
 Further, volunteering provides the opportunity to build relationships with people you might have otherwise never met.
 In the case of our Home Connect program, many of our young adult volunteers are enthusiastic about the intergenerational friendships it fosters.
 “I treat her like my grandmother, and she treats me like a granddaughter.
 That warms my heart,” says volunteer digital coach Joyce Banks.